-Provide 2011-2012 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2014-2015 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2011-2012 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2011-2012 academic year costs of attendance will be available:
+Check here if your institution's 2014-2015 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2014-2015 academic year costs of attendance will be available: Jul-14

-- Jul-11 - G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: N/A N/A
+Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$9,930 \$9,930
+In-district \$10,466 \$10,466

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$9,930 \$9,930
+In-state (out-of-district): \$10,466 \$10,466

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$15,900 \$15,900
+Out-of-state: \$17,580 \$17,580

 G1 NONRESIDENT ALIENS

-Tuition: \$15,900 \$15,900
+Tuition: \$16,682 \$16,682

 G1 REQUIRED FEES:

-G1 ROOM AND BOARD: \$ 0,400 \$2.400
+G1 ROOM AND BOARD:

-. (on-campus) \$9,180 \$9,180
+(on-campus) \$9,070 \$9,070

 G1 ROOM ONLY:

-• (on-campus)
+(on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

-~1 Comprehensive twitien and ream on d beend fee (if your

-G1 Comprehensive tuition and room and
+G1 Comprehensive tuition and room and d board fee (if your

 college cannot provide separate tuiti on and room and

 board fees):

 G1 Other:

-GI

-G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition G3 Yes No G3 Do tuition and fees vary by year of study (e.g., sophon junior, senior)? nore, х Yes No G4 G4 Do tuition and fees vary by undergraduate instructiona program?
-X G4 % G4 If yes, what percentage of full-time undergraduates pa y .
+G2 Minimum Maximum

+G2 Number of credits per term a studen t can take for the

+stated full-time tuition 12

+G3 Yes No

+G3 Do tuition and fees vary by year of s tudy (e.g., sophomore,

+junior, senior)?

+-

+G4 Yes No

+G4 Do tuition and fees vary by undergra duate instructional

+program?

+G4

+%

+G4 If yes, what percentage of full-time u ndergraduates pay

-more than the tuition and fees reported in G1?
+04 more than the tuition and fees report